-The history of Hvar really starts from when the island was colonised by the Greeks in 384 BC, defeating the native Illyrian and Delmati peoples of the island.
-The Greeks built a large settlement – called Pharos – where present-day Stari Grad is located and another smaller one, Dimos, where Hvar Town is today.
+The history of Hvar really starts when the island was colonised by the Greeks in 384 BC; the Greeks defeated the native Illyrian and Delmati peoples of the island.
+The Greeks built a large settlement – called Pharos – where present-day Stari Grad is located, and another smaller one, Dimos, where Hvar Town is today.

-In 1797 the island fell under Austrian rule as with much of the rest of what is present-day Croatia.
-It was briefly held by France (1806 – 1812), before returning to Austrian control which continued to 1918.
-Four years of Italian rule followed, before finally becoming part of Yugoslavia in 1922.
+In 1797 the island fell under Austrian rule as did much of the rest of what is present-day Croatia.
+Hvar was briefly held by France from 1806 to 1812, before returning to Austrian control.
+This continued until 1918.

 The island was of course part of Croatia which declared its independence in 1991.